Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts, as well as the age of culpability, is defined by state law.
-In Washington:
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts, as well as the age of culpability, is defined by state law.

-- Statute provides that “Children under the age of eight years are incapable of committing crime.
+- “Children under the age of eight years are incapable of committing crime.
 Children of eight and under twelve years of age are presumed to be incapable of committing crime, but this presumption may be removed by proof that they have sufficient capacity to understand the act or neglect, and to know that it was wrong.”
-Wash.
-Rev. Stat § 9A.04.050;
+Rev. Code§ 9A.04.050 (2020).

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Washington has three ways that juveniles can be prosecuted as adults:
+Washington has three ways that youth can be prosecuted as adults:

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.